SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-006 Logging.md

 - [Which log library should I use in Go?](https://www.bytesizego.com/blog/which-log-library-go)
   - slog (built in) or zerolog (fastest but a dependency)
 - [go-logging-benchmarks ](https://github.com/betterstack-community/go-logging-benchmarks)

+use LogAttrs() to prevent miss matched key value pairs.

 We will log to STDOUT not to a file.
 A different tool will send the logs to where ever they need to go.
 Docker has means to see the last logs if needed in case of